falcondb/MyNotes/Linux/synchronization/RCU.md

 - Example 5: Skipping Stale Objects

-[RCU's major data structures](https://www.kernel.org/doc/Documentation/RCU/Design/Data-Structures/Data-Structures.html)
+### RCU data structure
+[RCU's major data structures](https://www.kernel.org/doc/Documentation/RCU/Design/Data-Structures/Data-Structures.html) Each leaf node of the rcu_node tree has up to 16 rcu_data structures associated with it, so that there are NR_CPUS number of rcu_data structures, one for each possible CPU.

+The purpose of this combining tree is to allow per-CPU events such as quiescent states, dyntick-idle transitions, and CPU hotplug operations to be processed efficiently and scalably.

+Quiescent states are recorded by the per-CPU rcu_data structures, and other events are recorded by the leaf-level rcu_node structures.

+All of these events are combined at each level of the tree until finally grace periods are completed at the tree's root rcu_node structure.
+A grace period can be completed at the root once every CPU has passed through a quiescent state.
+Once a grace period has completed, record of that fact is propagated back down the tree.

+In effect, the combining tree acts like a big shock absorber, keeping lock contention under control at all tree levels regardless of the level of loading on the system.

 [Verification of the Tree-Based Hierarchical Read-Copy Update in the Linux Kernel](https://arxiv.org/pdf/1610.03052.pdf)